Machine Learning in Cybersecurity

 - Model building/model validation.
 This set of steps involves building the model and testing to ensure it works properly on unlabeled data.
 There are many statistical considerations to consider when testing the model.
 When working with supervised ML, a chief concern is whether the model is overfit to the training data, i.e., whether the model that was produced takes into account properties that are unique to the training data.
 There are many statistical techniques used to minimize this risk, which are often employed during model validation.

 - Deployment/Monitoring.
 Deployment of an ML model is rarely a "once-and-done" event.
-Generally, and especially in the case of network traffic, historical observations does not necessarily match future activity.
+Generally, and especially in the case of network traffic, historical observations do not necessarily match future activity.
 For that reason, even after deployment, models are monitored and periodically rerun through the build/validate step to ensure top performance.

 In future posts in this series, I will be exploring the application of machine learning to various research areas to reduce the opportunity for, and limit the damage of, various types of cyber attacks.
 Some specific areas include: